NicolaGernone/prueba_python/preguntas python.md

    A: If you're not careful where you create a Pool, you might end up creating new pools recursively when each new worker process starts.
 This is why it's common to see a Pool being created inside an `if __name__ == "__main__":` block.

-   Certainly!
-Here's a simulated technical interview for a SQL developer with over 6 years of experience, including a variety of questions ranging from low to high level, with a focus on security in queries:

 1. **What is SQL injection, and how can it be prevented?**

    SQL injection is a malicious technique that exploits vulnerabilities in SQL statements.
 It allows an attacker to interfere with the queries that an application makes to its database.
 To prevent SQL injection, developers should use parameterized queries (prepared statements) and input validation to sanitize user input.